jakubtomsu/vmem/README.md

 ## Arena
 Arena is a bump allocator on a linear block of memory.
 When working with virtual memory, only the used part of the arena stays commited.

+You can read more about advantages of arenas in [this blog post by Ryan Fleury](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator).

 Example usage:
 ```c